UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Related Work

 Uncertainty-aware grasp selection has also been explored in degraded sensing environments beyond terrestrial manipulation, such as underwater grasping~\cite{pugs_2025}.
 While effective in their respective domains, these methods focus on uncertainty in perception or pose estimation rather than uncertainty arising from learned shape completion, where missing geometry can lead to multiple incompatible object hypotheses, and similarly do not consider object-level abstention.

-Direct quantitative comparison with prior uncertainty-aware grasping methods is fundamentally invalid due to a mismatch in problem formulation and decision scope between them and UNCLE-Grasp (Table~\ref{tab:related_work_comparison}).
-Existing approaches may estimate uncertainty from sensing noise or learned shape completion, but typically apply it at the grasp level, using local penalties or re-ranking strategies while still assuming that a grasp must be executed for every detected object.
+Direct quantitative comparison with prior uncertainty-aware grasping methods is not reported due to fundamental differences in problem formulation and decision scope relative to UNCLE-Grasp (Table~\ref{tab:related_work_comparison}).
+Existing approaches typically model uncertainty at the grasp level, for example through local penalties or re-ranking strategies, while still selecting a grasp for every detected object.
 In contrast, our method operates under severe partial observability, where geometric uncertainty arises from learned shape completion and a single observation can admit multiple incompatible object hypotheses.
 This setting requires object-level decisions about whether a grasp should be attempted at all, which we address by aggregating feasibility across plausible completions and abstaining when geometric confidence is insufficient.
-Because prior benchmarks assume mandatory grasp execution and do not support object-level abstention under learned geometric ambiguity, they cannot meaningfully evaluate the risk-aware behavior that is central to our approach.
+Because prior benchmarks assume mandatory grasp execution and do not support object-level abstention under learned geometric ambiguity, they cannot meaningfully evaluate the risk-aware decision behavior that is central to our approach.